d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 ## Attention: not officially supported

-As the following helper functions I present you in this article are not documented and officially supported, they may change in the future.
+The helper functions I present you in this article are neither documented nor officially supported, and they may change in the future.
-[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular/Angular CLI core team replyed in a [realted issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public schematics API reference:
+[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular CLI core team replied in a [related issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public schematics API reference:

 > [...] those utils are not considered as part of the public API and might break without warning in any release.

-So, there are plans to provide some utilities via public API but this is still in planning stages.
+So, there are plans to provide some utilities via a public API but this is still in the planning stage.
-However, until this point of time, it's my intention, to keep this article as up-to-date as possible.
+While things evolve, it's my intention to keep this article as up-to-date as possible.

-> The following Angular CLI schematics util functions I will present are based on the Angular CLI version `10.1.1`.
+> The following Angular CLI schematics util functions are based on the Angular CLI version `10.1.1`.

-If you are using this functions, and they will break in the future, you can check out the [source code changes](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility) for the utility functions and adjust your code.
+If you use these functions and they will break in the future, you can check out the [source code changes](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility) for the utility functions and adjust your code.

 ## Create an Angular Schematics example project

-First things first: We need some project where we try out things.
+First things first: We need a project where we can try things out.
 You can either use an existing schematics project or simply create a new blank one:

 ```bash
 npx @angular-devkit/schematics-cli blank --name=playground
 ```

-> If you are not familar with the basics of authoring schematics, I would recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular Schematics"_ from Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.
+> If you are not familar with the basics of authoring schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular Schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.

 After setting up the new blank project we should have this file available: `src/playground/index.ts`.